leimao/CMake-Examples/README.md

 #### [HelloUnderworld_v1](/HelloUnderworld_v1)

-This project demonstrates how to use CMake to configure a simple project to install in specified directories.
+This project demonstrates how to use CMake to configure a simple project to be installed in specified directories.

 #### [HelloUnderworld_v2](/HelloUnderworld_v2)

-This project further enhanced the CMake usage by using libraries, subdirectories, preprocessor macros, etc.
+This project further extended the CMake usage by using libraries, subdirectories, preprocessor macros, etc.